IT Support & Cybersecurity for Canadian Accounting Firms

 Built by Fusion’s CISSP-led team.
 Mapped to the regulator obligations referenced throughout this page.

 Accounting-firm IT sits inside our broader commercial program.
-For the full scope of what Fusion Computing operates day to day across partners, managers, and back-office staff, see our managed IT services hub, which covers 24×7 monitoring, the 15-minute critical-ticket SLA, NinjaOne, SentinelOne, Huntress, Keeper, Microsoft 365, and the cyber-insurance baseline controls referenced throughout this page.
+For the full scope of what Fusion Computing operates day to day across partners, managers, and back-office staff, see our managed IT services hub, which covers 24×7 monitoring, the 1-hour critical-ticket SLA, NinjaOne, SentinelOne, Huntress, Keeper, Microsoft 365, and the cyber-insurance baseline controls referenced throughout this page.

 What IT support do accounting firms need?

 At minimum, accounting firms need reliable help desk support, proactive monitoring and patching, secure backups with tested restores, Microsoft 365 management, endpoint protection, and identity lifecycle management for onboarding and offboarding staff.
 If you’re handling client financial data, you also need security awareness training, a tested incident response plan, and documented controls for insurer and client audit requirements.
-It’s not optional if you want to keep your cyber insurance.

 How much does managed IT cost for an accounting firm in Canada?